Leaders: Andrei G. Borisov and François Aguillon

 Subsequently, the idea is to study how these quantum effects can be used for active electrical control of plasmon modes.
 This paves the way for optoelectronic devices at the nanometric scale.

-Techniques: TD-DFT, ab initio calculations.
+Techniques: TDDFT, ab initio calculations.

 News: